StackTips

 Imagine we are building an application to help users with their travel plans.
 We will require weather information to serve our users with some special offers based on specific weather conditions at a specific location.
 However, as we do not own any weather data, we can request the information from third-party vendors such as OpenWeatherMap or AccuWeather using their public APIs.

-Companies release and promote their services as part of larger software development kit (SDK) that includes the APIs and instructions to help developers understand the specifications of how to use them.
+Companies release and promote their services as part of a larger software development kit (SDK) that includes the APIs and instructions to help developers understand the specifications of how to use them.
 The API layer abstracts all the underlying platform complexities (i.e. simplifies it) and the value in the data is made available via an easy-to-use readable format.

 There are different data formats used for API communication and information exchange.
-The most notable and industry standard data formats are Plain Text, JSON, XML, CSV, and YAML.
+The most notable and industry-standard data formats are Plain Text, JSON, XML, CSV, and YAML.

 Why do we need an API Gateway?